 A Partnership of a new Network of Liberal Arts Institutions and Brown University

-with support from Math for America and the National Science Foundation
+with support from Math for America and a private donor

 During the past twenty years, the Brown Master of Arts in Teaching (MAT) and Undergraduate Teacher Education (UTEP) programs have offered a summer practicum for Brown students preparing for secondary education careers in science, English, and history.
 Now in its second year, the Brown Summer High School Math Program expands the scope of this unique summer academic experience to include students interested in mathematics education.
 The Brown Summer High School (BSHS) summer experience has provided an academic teaching experience for graduate and undergraduate students as well as providing a college readiness academic program on a university campus for underserved urban children.